sahilashra/AI-Trading-Agent/src/README.md

 - `/start`: Starts or resumes the agent's trading cycles.
 - `/stop`: Pauses the agent.
 It will complete any current analysis but will not start a new cycle.
-- `/status`: Provides an instant summary of your portfolio's value and current holdings.
+- `/status`: Provides an instant summary of your portfolio's value, holdings, and pending orders.
 - `/performance`: Shows a detailed report of your strategy's historical performance.
 - `/trades <query>`: Shows a log of past trades.
   - `/trades all`: Last 10 trades.